bentrombley/datafox-eng-blog/_drafts/nodejs-best-practices.md

 ...except the stream.pause() function is “strictly advisory” and therefore doesn’t work :(.
 I’ve experienced the same problems in other libraries.

 I hope this is rapidly solved as the libraries mature, because this is a much better way to think about data problems.
-However, I reserve judgment until then.
+However, I will reserve judgment until then.

 ## Warning: Event Emitting is Blocking

 There is a very unfortunate inconsistency at the heart of NodeJS.
 As you’ve probably read, everything in Node is non-blocking, which can be extremely efficient without multithreading.
 At the same time, JavaScript is built around event emitting, which is a powerful way to decouple code, whether you want to call it Pub/Sub or whatever.

-The issue is that doing
+The issue is that doing...

     myObject.emit(‘some notification…’)

-is a blocking operation while all listeners respond.
+...is a blocking operation while all listeners respond.

 I’ve talked to core contributors that argue this is a fundamental design flaw in Node, and are arguing to change it.
 I’ve also read good arguments that the listeners should be blocking, otherwise there is no guarantee they’ll have a chance to respond to the event before it’s too late.
 The important point is that you should be aware of this inconsistency and plan accordingly.
 Which brings me to my next point:

-## Most NodeJS Example Assume a Persistent Server
+## Most NodeJS Examples Assume a Persistent Server

 A related problem I have encountered with events is that Node authors tend to assume that you are working with a persistent instance, like a web server, so all events and callbacks will have unlimited time to complete.
 This assumption falls apart when you start to write background scripts that are intended to run and shutdown, releasing resources like DB connections.

 My issue occurred because I want to emit and listen for events (to keep my code nicely decoupled), while ensuring that any subsequent asynchronous behavior completes.
 To make this more concrete:

-When you create a company in DataFox, we trigger many background jobs like crawling the corporation’s website and hitting various APIs.
-Rather than have my Company class now about all of these ever-changing jobs, I have it emit a “new company” event, which those jobs can listen for.
+When you create a company in [DataFox](http://datafox.co), we trigger many background jobs like crawling the corporation’s website and hitting various APIs.
+Rather than have my Company class know about all of these ever-changing jobs, I have it emit a “new company” event, which those jobs can listen for.
 So for example:

     // in WebsiteCrawler
     Company.on(‘new company’, function(company) {